 • Canopy Walk and Zip Line

 • Marine Ecology Research Centre

-• Wine Cellar, The Koi Wine Cellar is a 2 Glass Wine Spectator Award Winning Cellar.
+• Wine Cellar, The Longhouse Wine Cellar is 2 Glass Wine Spectator Award Winning Cellar.

 The largest Bornean orang-utan population is now found in the south-western part of Borneo.